Shikib/generative_slot_filling/README.md

 ## Instructions for Reproducing Results

+### Transformer Changes

+To add a copy-mechanism to GPT-2, we edited the implementation in Transformers (version 3.0.2).
+Copy the files in `transformer_changes/` into `/usr/local/lib/python3.6/dist-packages/transformers/` or the relevant directory.

 ### Training

 To train GenSF, use the following commands with the relevant data paths (all the pre-processed data is provided in this repository).